Charles Fullbrook-Leggatt: Second World War

 On 22 August 1939, just before the outbreak of war, Fullbrook-Leggatt was promoted to the temporary rank of brigadier and was given command of the 184th Infantry Brigade, part of the 61st Infantry Division, then commanded by Major General Robert Collins.
 The brigade was a second line Territorial Army (TA) formation, only very recently formed as a duplicate of the 145th Infantry Brigade, and was composed largely of part-time civilian soldiers.
 The outbreak of war saw the brigade mobilised for full-time war service, and training for eventual overseas service in France with the British Expeditionary Force (BEF), although the German invasion of France in May 1940 forestalled this, and the brigade, along with the rest of the 61st Division, now commanded by Major General Adrian Carton de Wiart, moved to Northern Ireland, after the BEF was evacuated from France and there was a possibility of the Germans invading the United Kingdom through Southern Ireland (see Operation Green).

 On 6 April 1941, Fullbrook-Leggatt was promoted to the acting rank of major general and succeeded Carton de Wiart as General Officer Commanding (GOC) of the division.
 In addition to his old 184th Brigade, the division comprised the 182nd and 183rd Infantry Brigades, along with supporting divisional troops.
 The 61st's responsibility was still that of the defence of Northern Ireland, and the division trained hard in a counterattack role.
 Fullbrook-Leggatt was only with the division until September 1942, and the following year served on the staff of Allied Forces Headquarters (AFHQ) and, in 1944, becoming an area commander in Italy.

 Fullbrook-Leggatt retired from the army in October 1946 and was granted the honorary rank of major general (having still technically been a full colonel).

 Family

-In 1915 Fullbrook-Leggatt married Mary Katherine (22 June 1891 - 25 January 1972), daughter of Colonel George Hastings Bittleston, D.S.O., C.B.E., of Ashleigh, Whitchurch, Devon, and granddaughter of Sir Adam Bittleston, judge of the Madras High Court; they had two daughters:
+In 1915 Fullbrook-Leggatt married Mary Katherine (22 June 1891 – 25 January 1972), daughter of Colonel George Hastings Bittleston of Ashleigh, Whitchurch, Devon, and granddaughter of Sir Adam Bittleston, judge of the Madras High Court; they had two daughters: